 The LCP recognizes that South Palisades is a sensitive area and that development atop the bluff faces significant risks.
-LCP Policy S-6 places the risks of bluff-top development on property owners by limiting the use of shoreline protection devices except "to protect existing principal structures, coastal dependent uses, and public beaches in danger of erosion."
-The proposed project setbacks are designed to provide some protection from coastal hazards, but the project does not adequately address the prohibition on shoreline protection devices for new development and does not address all the risks associated with bluff-top development over the life of the project.
-Special Condition 9 ensures that the Applicant acknowledges and accepts the risks from coastal hazards, while Special Condition 10 prohibits the use of future shoreline protection in order to carry out LCP Policy S-6 and also requires removal of portions of the park and cul-desac developments to ensure public safety if necessary over time.
-Specifically, the condition requires the Permittee(s) to retain a qualified geologist to investigate the threat to safety if the bluff edge retreats to within ten feet of any public access amenities, including the cul-de-sac and associated parking, and to develop possible solutions to any identified threats.
-If any portion of the public access amenities is determined to be unsafe for use, the Permittee is required to remove and relocate the threatened portion of the open space park and/or cul-de-sac and restore the land to protect coastal resources.
+LCP Policy S-3 requires that new development not require the construction of protective devices.
+The proposed project setbacks are designed to provide some protection from coastal hazards, but the project does not adequately address the prohibition on shoreline protection devices for new development and does not address all the risks associated with blufftop development over the life of the project.
+Special Condition 10 ensures that the Applicant acknowledges and accepts the risks from coastal hazards, while Special Condition 11 prohibits the use of future shoreline protection in order to carry out LCP Policy S-3 and also requires relocation of public access amenities to ensure their continued utility, and modification/removal of residential development if necessary to address coastal hazards without relying on shoreline armoring.

+Specifically, the conditions require the Applicant to retain a qualified geologist to investigate the threat to safety if the bluff edge retreats to within ten feet of any public access amenities, including the cul-de-sac and associated parking, and to develop possible solutions to any identified threats.
+If any portion of the public access amenities, lateral accessway, or cul-de-sac is determined to be unsafe for use, the Permittee is required to relocate the threatened portions inland, and restore the land to protect coastal resources.
+This condition will ensure that the required access amenities envisioned for this area will remain in perpetuity and will provide for continuous maximum public access over the entire life of the project.
+Similarly, this condition ensures that residential development is appropriately modified to address any coastal hazard threats without reliance on shoreline armoring.
 Thus, the project as conditioned is consistent with the LCP with regard to shoreline protective devices and assumption of risk.

 The terms and conditions of this approval are meant to be perpetual.
-In order to inform future property owners of the requirements of the permit, Special Condition 12 of this approval requires recordation of a deed restriction or amending the CC&Rs that will record the project conditions against the affected property as covenants, conditions and restrictions for the.
+In order to inform future property owners of the requirements of the permit, Special Condition 13 of this approval requires recordation of a deed restriction that will record the project conditions against the affected property as covenants, conditions and restrictions for the entire parcel.

-In sum, as conditioned to ensure the Applicant acknowledges and accepts all risks from developing at this location, to prohibit future shoreline protection devices, to relocate any portions of the open space park and cul-de-sac if threatened by erosion, and record all the conditions of this permit against the affected properties in perpetuity, the proposed project is consistent with the City's LCP with respect to development hazards.
+In sum, as conditioned to ensure the Applicant acknowledges and accepts all risks from developing at this location, to prohibit future shoreline protection devices, to relocate any portions of the open space park (and its access amenities) or cul-de-sac if threatened by erosion, and record all the conditions of this permit against the affected properties in perpetuity, the proposed project can be found consistent with the City's LCP with respect to development hazards.

-G. WATER QUALITY
+F. WATER QUALITY